yenlianglai/KubeDIS/README.md

 # KubeDIS

+## Repo Description
+This Repo serves as a source repo for K8s manifests of applications runs on 112A local Kubernetes cluster.

  ## Project Description
- Creating a Local Kubernetes Cluster in Lab 112A for MLOps and Project Deployment
+ Creating a Local Kubernetes Cluster in Lab 112A for MLOps and future project deployment

 **The purpose of this project is to:**
  - Enable MLOps and project deployment using Kubernetes.